arcadia-space/adia-node/README.md

 ## What is Arcadia?

 Arcadia is a digital currency for Arcadians.
+Arcadia holds an entire eco-system under which also "PAW", a subculture of it's own operates.

+This node provides access to the network and supports transactions to both "adia" as well as "paw" addresses.

+Addresses can start with "paw_" or "adia_" but are on the ledger considered the same when replaced with their counter prefix.

+The main difference being that in the "PAW" subculture balances are displayed at a 10,000,000 PAW to 1 Adia (Arcadia) ratio.

 [![Twitter Follow](https://img.shields.io/twitter/follow/arcadia_coin?style=social)](https://twitter.com/intent/follow?screen_name=arcadia_coin)